October 21, 2021 – March 6, 2022

 Dawit L. Petros is a visual artist, researcher and educator whose work over the past decade has focused on a critical re-reading of the entanglements of global modernisms, post-colonial migration, and diasporic experiences.
 He received his MFA in Visual Art from the School of the Museum of Fine Arts/Tufts University, a BFA in Photography from Concordia University, a BFA in History from the University of Saskatchewan and completed the Whitney Independent Study Program in New York.
 Recent exhibitions have been held at the 13th Havana Biennial in Matanzas, Cuba (2019); Herbert F. Johnson Museum of Art, Cornell University (2019); Bamako Encounters Biennale, Mali (2017); Dakar Biennale, Senegal (2018); Prospect.4, New Orleans (2017); and the Walther Collection Project Space, New York (2016).
 Petros is an Assistant Professor at the Department of Photography, School of the Art Institute of Chicago.

-Prospetto a Mare is curated by Sally Frater and organized by the Art Gallery of Guelph with the support of the Ontario Arts Council and Canada Council of the Arts.
+Prospetto a Mare is curated by Sally Frater and organized by the Art Gallery of Guelph with the support of the Ontario Arts Council and Canada Council for the Arts.

 Image detail: Dawit L. Petros, Untitled (Epilogue VIII), Longueuil, Quebec (detail), 2021, archival color pigment print, 76.2 x 95.3 cm.
 Courtesy of the artist.